ucsb-cs148-w26/pj03-housing-manager/team/AI_CODING.md

 ### Ensuring Correctness, Clarity, and Fair Use
 The generated code was reviewed and adjusted for correctness (e.g., filter logic, empty states, and API response shape).
 The AI output was treated as a draft and refined to match the existing codebase style and to document the changes in this file.

+---

+## Alex Jeong

+### Experiment Description
+I used ChatGPT to generate unit tests for the ListingCard React component.
+The goal was to evaluate how effectively AI could produce meaningful frontend test coverage for formatting logic and conditional rendering, such as price formatting, square footage rendering, and link rendering.
+The experiment focused on generating a complete test suite using React Testing Library and integrating it into our Vite-based project using Vitest.

+### Outcomes
+The AI produced a full ListingCard.test.jsx file containing multiple test cases covering standard rendering, null/undefined handling, the “Studio” bedroom case, square footage formatting, and conditional link behavior.
+After installing Vitest and configuring the Vite test environment (jsdom), the tests executed successfully.
+Minor adjustments were required to align exact expected text values with the component’s formatting logic.

+### Reflections on Usefulness
+The AI was effective at quickly scaffolding a comprehensive test structure, including realistic mock data and relevant edge cases.
+It significantly reduced the time required to write repetitive test boilerplate and helped ensure that multiple conditional paths were covered.

+This approach could be useful for expanding test coverage across other components and for accelerating frontend testing when introducing new UI features.

+### Ensuring Correctness, Clarity, and Fair Use
+The generated test code was manually reviewed and executed locally using Vitest to confirm correctness.
+Each assertion was verified against the actual component behavior to ensure accuracy.
+Adjustments were made where expected values did not exactly match the implemented formatting logic.